Special offer

 Read our editorial guidelines

-A nurse is a healthcare professional who is responsible for preparing care plans for patients, administering medications and treatments, monitoring vital signs and maintaining medical records.
-They can work with patients in hospitals and clinics or provide in-home care.
-Some organizations, like schools, have nurses on-staff to assist in emergencies.
-Nurses collaborate with patients, their families, doctors, physical therapists and other healthcare providers to ensure that they provide attentive care at all times.
+Nurses are healthcare professionals responsible for administering medications and treatments, monitoring vital signs, educating patients on their care and maintaining medical records.
+Nurses collaborate with patients and their families, doctors and other healthcare providers to ensure attentive care at all times.

-Nurses are directly involved with providing certain types of treatments and procedures for patients.
-Some nurses have more responsibilities than others depending on where they work and their level of training.
-Treatment-related tasks include:
+Nurses are directly involved in providing certain treatments and procedures for patients, as ordered by physicians or other providers.
+Some nurses have more responsibilities than others, depending on where they work and their level of training.

-• Drawing blood and submitting samples for testing in the lab
+• Drawing blood and submitting specimen samples for testing in the lab

 • Changing bandages and wound dressings